Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/azure-app-registration.en.md

 For this you'll need to add a "verified publisher domain" to the Azure Active Directory.
 This is the same as "Custom domain names" in Azure AD.
 They're usually added by TXT or MX DNS records.
-But may be added pretty easily with a simple .well-known/ http challenge.
+But may be added pretty easily with a simple .well-known/ HTTP challenge.
-Although when doing the http challenge the domain won't become a custom domain name for the Azure AD tenant.
+Although when doing the HTTP challenge the domain won't become a custom domain name for the Azure AD tenant.
 But rather bound to the specific app in question.

 After that the actual MPN ID comes from the MPN, Microsoft Partner Network.